GOTODOCO/.github/profile/README.md

 ## Initiatives

-Meet GOTOSoT... our global initiative to deliver a central Source of Truth [SoT] for popular and common samples, files, packages, and references, including:
+Meet [GOTOSoT](https://github.com/GOTOSoT) ... our global initiative to deliver a central Source of Truth [SoT] for popular and common samples, files, packages, and references, including:

 - Articles
 - Assets